Selection and parallel trends: Abstract

 \section{Abstract}

 We study the role of selection into treatment in difference-in-differences (DiD) designs.
 We derive necessary and sufficient conditions for parallel trends assumptions under general classes of selection mechanisms.
-These conditions characterize the empirical content of parallel trends.
-For settings where the necessary conditions are questionable, we propose tools for selection-based sensitivity analysis.
+These conditions characterize the empirical content of parallel trends and clarify the trade-offs between assumptions about selection into treatment and restrictions on the time series properties of the potential outcomes required for DiD methods.
+We use the necessary and sufficient conditions to provide a selection-based decomposition of the bias of DiD and provide easy-to-implement strategies for benchmarking its components.
 We also provide templates for justifying DiD in applications with and without covariates.
-A reanalysis of the causal effect of NSW training programs demonstrates the usefulness of our selection-based approach to sensitivity analysis.
+Reanalyses of the causal effect of NSW training programs and the effect of the Medicaid expansion demonstrate the usefulness of our selection-based approach to benchmarking the bias of DiD.